autonity/partner-registry/README.md

 ```

-The `logo.png` must be no more than 125x125px
+The `thumbnail.png` must be no more than 125x125px
+The `banner.png` must be no more than 300x533px

 #### Step 4: Create a pull-request containing your updated data.